tollmanz/wp-sessions-test-site/wp-content/plugins/query-monitor/readme.txt

 = Are there any add-on plugins for Query Monitor? =

+Query Monitor transparently supports add-ons for the Debug Bar plugin.
+If you have any Debug Bar add-ons installed, just deactivate Debug Bar and the add-ons will show up in Query Monitor's menu.

-Yep, the first one was released recently: [Query Monitor bbPress & BuddyPress Conditionals](https://wordpress.org/plugins/query-monitor-bbpress-buddypress-conditionals/) by Stephen Edgar.
+There's also [Query Monitor bbPress & BuddyPress Conditionals](https://wordpress.org/plugins/query-monitor-bbpress-buddypress-conditionals/) by Stephen Edgar.

 = Where can I suggest a new feature or report a bug? =

-Please use [the issue tracker on Query Monitor's GitHub repo](https://github.com/johnbillion/QueryMonitor/issues) as it's easier to keep track of issues there, rather than on the wordpress.org support forums.
+Please use [the issue tracker on Query Monitor's GitHub repo](https://github.com/johnbillion/query-monitor/issues) as it's easier to keep track of issues there, rather than on the wordpress.org support forums.

 = Do you accept donations? =

 No, I do not accept donations.
-If you like the plugin, I'd love for you to [leave a review](http://wordpress.org/support/view/plugin-reviews/query-monitor).
+If you like the plugin, I'd love for you to [leave a review](https://wordpress.org/support/view/plugin-reviews/query-monitor).
 Tell all your friends about the plugin too!

-== Upgrade Notice ==

-= 2.6.8 =
-* Misc minor bugfixes.
-Nothing to get excited about.

 == Changelog ==

+= 2.7.1 =
+* Display a warning (rather than triggering a fatal error) for scripts and style dependencies which have gone missing during the duration of the page load.
+* Tweak some more Debug Bar add-on styles.
+* Ensure erroneous non-SELECT queries are also highlighted in red.
+* Further tweaks to QM's output if JavaScript isn't available for any reason.
+* Add PHP4-style constructors to the Debug Bar classes to avoid fatals with Debug Bar add-ons which are explicitly using them.
+* In the event that QM's JavaScript doesn't get enqueued, force the QM output to display so users can at least debug the issue.
+* Remove the abstract `output()` methods from abstract classes which implement `QM_Output` to avoid PHP bug #43200.
+* Fixing a notice in the admin component when `get_current_screen()` isn't an object.

+= 2.7.0 =
+* Detect broken dependencies for scripts and styles.
+* Calculate and output the dependents of scripts and styles.
+* Add transparent support for Debug Bar add-on panels.
+* Add support for WordPress.com VIP plugins in the component detection.
+* Sortable and filterable columns for HTTP requests.
+* Display a warning when something's hooked onto the `all` action.
+* Clearer output for the template file and component names when a child theme is in use.
+* Move the current blog information to the Request component.
+Display current site information if we're running a multi-network.
+* Allow default error handlers, such as error logging, to continue to function as expected.
+* Don't skip outputting the calling function name in the database error list.
+* New namespaced filter names for a bunch of filterable things.
+* Add a `qm/process` filter to allow users to disable QM's processing and output.
+* Display the value of `WP_HTTP_BLOCK_EXTERNAL` and `WP_ACCESSIBLE_HOSTS` in the HTTP component.
+* New storage and registration mechanisms for collectors, dispatchers, and output handlers.
+* CSS tweaks to better match wp-admin styles.

+= 2.6.10 =
+* Add compatibility with PHP <5.3.6. `DirectoryIterator::getExtension()` isn't available on this version (and also as it's part of SPL it can be disabled).
+* Simplify the admin CSS to avoid QM's output being covered by the admin menu.
+* Add support for footer styles in the scripts and styles component.
+* Update the authentication JavaScript so it works cross-protocol.
+* Add support for footer styles in the scripts and styles component.

+= 2.6.9 =
+* New Scripts & Styles component
+* Support for the new `is_customize_preview()` conditional
+* More robust handling of HTTP requests short-circuited with `pre_http_request`
+* Introduce a `query_monitor_silent_http_error_codes` filter to allow certain `WP_Error` codes to be silenced in HTTP requests
+* Split SQL queries on LEFT, OUTER, and RIGHT too
+* Gracefully avoid fatal errors if a site is moved and the db.php symlink is no longer pointing to the correct location
+* Pause Infinite Scroll when Query Monitor is viewed
+* Support the new admin menu behaviour in WP 4.1
+* Fix the positioning of output when using the Twenty Fifteen theme
+* Switch to an AJAX call for setting and clearing QM's authentication cookie

 = 2.6.8 =
 * RTL layout tweaks